chrisjsewell/ipypublish/README.md

 This allows for a single notebook cell with a static image of the widget in the output, and a path to the embed html in the metadata so that a) if you export to latex/pdf, you get the static image or b) if you export to html/reveal slides, you get the html.

 - use either filepath or url
+- other_files are files required by the html file (e.g. javascript libraries).
+These files will be copied to the the same folder as the html
 - width/height refers to the fraction of the viewspace used (e.g. 0.5 width -> 50vw and 0.5 height -> 50vh)

 An example of how this works is in the [Example.ipynb](example/notebooks/Example.pdf), and the